zeroDivZero/notes-ios/notes/testing/2_anatomy.md

 Typically structured with **Arrange, Act, Assert** paradigm, which breaks test into 3 steps:

-1. Setting things up for test.
+1. Set things up for test.
-2. Executing code to be tested.
+2. Execute code to be tested.
-3. Evaluating result of test.
+3. Evaluate result of test.

 Also referred to as *Given, When, Then* (common to see these steps as comments in test).